dhadka/ezcache/README.md

 ### `local`

 Stores caches on the local file system.
-This is useful for self-hosted runners and GitHub Enterprise Server.
+Caches can only be shared between jobs on the same machine.
-**Do not use with hosted runners, since each job runs on a different virtual machine.**
+As a result, `local` caches can not be used when cached content needs to be shared across runners on different machines.  **Do not use with hosted runners.**

 ```
 - uses: dhadka/ezcache@master